Μ(I) rheology: Details

+If the granular material exhibits a yield stress, the shear viscosity tends to infinity in the limit of vanishing shear flow.

-One deficiency of the μ(I) rheology is that it does not capture the hysteretic properties of a granular material.
+One deficiency of the $\mu(I)$ rheology is that it does not capture the hysteretic properties of a granular material.

 Development

-The μ(I) rheology was developed by Pierre Jop et al. in 2006.
+The $\mu(I)$ rheology was developed by Pierre Jop et al. in 2006.
 Since its initial introduction, many works has been carried out to modify and improve this rheology model.
-This model provides an alternative approach to the Discrete Element Method (DEM), offering a lower computational cost for simulating granular flows within mixers.
+This model provides a simple way to incorporate granular flow mechanics into continuum modelling, providing a computationally faster alternative to the particle-position based Discrete Element Method (DEM).